Co-Science/Cs-Web/README.md

 ## Woah!
 You found me 👋

-Feel free to contribute if you like what you see or get in touch with us
+Feel free to contribute if you like what you see

 [s3](./sem3/)